About me

 • 💡 Impacting product design through compelling, data-driven user research findings

-I'm excited about the intersection of user-centered design and impactful research.
+I'm excited about the impactful research.
 I believe in the power of understanding user needs to drive innovation and am always looking for new opportunities to make a difference.

 Latest!